atsid/www.atsid.com/capabilities.md

 <article class="hero hero--capabilities">
     <div class="hero__content hero__content--short">
         <h2 class="hero__title">What does ATS do?</h2>
-        <p class="hero__summary">ATS does a lot.
-We keep the Navy efficient, make nuclear plants safer, and develop cutting edge solutions to allow our customers to work better.</p>
+        <p class="hero__summary">We help overworked sailors at sea do their jobs better, make nuclear plants safer, and build solutions that simplify the workload for our customers and their users.</p>
     </div>
 </article>